NoroffFEU/development-platforms/src/content/docs/mysql/mysql-case-study-hibo-harun.md

 A relational database trusted by developers for its speed, scalability, and open-source flexibility.

 This is a case study about the widely known and used open source relational database management system MYSQL.
 The now world renowned database was founded by the Swedish company MYSQL AB in the 1990´s.
 More specifically in 1995 by the co-founders, Swedes David Axmark & Allan Larsson and the Finnish Michael “Monty” Widenius.
 It is said that the creation of MYSQL was a direct response to the lack of reliable, open-source database options at the time.
 Although MYSQL was not the first open-source database to be created and certainly not the last, MYSQL is the first RDBMS to gain widespread popularity, particularly in the context of web applications.

 ## Brief History of MYSQL

 - 1995: MYSQL was created by the Swedish software company MYSQL AB, led by co-founders David Axmark, Allan Larsson & Michael “Monty” Widenius.
-- 2000: MYSQL was released under the GNU General Public License, making it readily available as open-source software.
+- 2000: MYSQL was released under the GNU General Public License, making it readily available as a open-source software.
 This move significantly boosted the database's popularity.
 - 2003: MYSQL AB successfully raised $19.5 million in venture capital, which helped accelerate the development and adoption of the database.
 This year they also saw 4 million installations and 30,000 downloads per day.
 - 2008: MYSQL AB was acquired by Sun Microsystems for approximately $1 billion.
 - 2010: Oracle Corporation acquired Sun Microsystems, including MYSQL.
 This acquisition raised concerns in the open-source community for the future of MYSQL.
 - 2010: In response to Oracle acquiring MYSQL and out of concern, the open-source community forked the MYSQL database and created a new open-source management system based on its predecessor called MariaDB.
 - 2013: The first release of MYSQL 5.6 was made available, and it introduced performance enhancements, scalable improvements and increased security features.
 - 2021: MYSQL 8.0 became widely adopted, offering advanced features such as support for NOSQL documents stores, better performance optimisation and improved developer productivity.

 ## Main Features